How Outdoor Conditions Affect Brass and Copper Pipes?

 Brass is more widely used in those applications that need higher durability.

-- Valves, fittings, connectors, and other plumbing items.
+- Valves, fittings, and connectors requiring high durability.

-Due to their strength and durability, brass pipes are usually used in demanding projects where they are desirable by contractors who prefer the best corrosion-resistant pipe for water supply.
+Due to their strength and durability, brass pipes are often the preferred choice for demanding projects where contractors need the best corrosion-resistant pipe for water supply.

 Copper Pipe vs Brass Pipe Lifespan